hyosung11/Launch-School/Courses/journal.md

 11:21 Finished Assignment 12: ESLint OO RPS.

 17:27 I've completed Lesson 1 and outlined my file for Lesson 2.
 I want to take a shower now.

+17:48 Spent the last 20 minutes revising my OOP Anki cards to make them into questions.
+I want to take a shower now and then start working on Lesson 2 after dinner on my MBP.